 Three elements came together to inspire me to advance my understanding of legal innovation and technology.

-Before graduating from law school, I started becoming more concerned about the future of being a lawyer in the legal industry.
+Before graduating from law school, I started becoming more concerned about my future as a lawyer in the legal industry.
 This led me to question how legal practice would be disrupted by major trends, like technology.
-While attending a conference on the future of lawyering, I met a group of fellow law students who were part of Legal Hackers Singapore.
+While attending a conference on the future of lawyering, I met a group of fellow law students.
+They were part of Legal Hackers Singapore.
 This became my first foray into legal innovation and technology.

 After legal practice, I worked as an Assistant Director for Legal Policy in Singapore’s Ministry of Law.
 This stint gave me practical and in-depth insight into policy-making, and the considerations that impact decision-making at the national level.
 I was also able to consider more deeply the legal, policy, societal, ethical and legal liability issues of emerging technologies like artificial intelligence.